clarena.cl_algorithms.fix

 13from clarena.cl_algorithms import Finetuning

-14from clarena.cl_heads import HeadsCIL, HeadsTIL
+14from clarena.heads import HeadsCIL, HeadsTIL

 15